-Even though I am extremely excited about it, I cannot share too much as it is still in development but what I can say for now is, ActionBuddy will be something writers can use to stay motivated and help them finish their writing projects as well as guide them along the way.
+Even though I am extremely excited about it, I cannot share too much as it is still in development but what I can say for now is, ActionBuddy for Writers will be web app writers can use to stay motivated and help them finish their writing projects with automated reminders.

-For the last 5 to 6 months of 2018, I worked on ActionBuddy and we are almost ready to invite beta users.
+For the last 5 to 6 months of 2018, I worked on ActionBuddy for Writers.

 So far my recap has been about what I’ve been creating and learning, but I also wanted to share what I read during the course of the year.